pyomeca/bioptim/README.md

 ## The parameters
-Parameters are time independent variables.
-It can be, for instance, the maximal value of the strength of a muscle, or even the value of gravity.
-If affects the dynamics of the whole system.
+Parameters are time-independent variables (e.g., a muscle maximal isometric force, the value of gravity ). that affect the dynamics of the whole system.
-Due to the variety of parameters, it was impossible to provide predefined parameters, apart from time.
+Due to the variety of parameters, it was impossible to provide predefined parameters but the time.
-Therefore, all the parameters are custom made.
+Therefore, all the parameters are custom-made.

 ### Class: ParameterList
 The ParameterList provides a class that prepares the parameters, so it can be added to the parameter set to optimize by `bioptim`.